IRLL/Exploration-in-Mon-MDPs/README.md

 ## Virtual Environments
 To run the experiments, we need two virtual environments: one for benchmarks' implementation of Directed-E<sup>2</sup>
 and one for our implementation of Bottleneck.
-Because we want to compare the Mon-MBIe-EB's performance against Directed-E<sup>2</sup> **on benchmarks that Directed-E<sup>2</sup>** was originally test on, we need one virtual environment that contains the original benchmarks' implementations.
-Therefore, if you want to reproduce the 48 benchmark results, you need to create a virtual environment first, then run `pip install -r requirments.txt` in the root directory, change your working directory to Directed-E<sup>2</sup> submodule, run `git checkout 48_benchmark` and:
+Because we want to compare the Mon-MBIE-EB's performance against Directed-E<sup>2</sup> **on benchmarks that Directed-E<sup>2</sup> was originally test on**, we need one virtual environment that contains the original benchmarks' implementations.
+Therefore, if you want to reproduce the 48 benchmark results, you need to create a virtual environment and name it `de2_venv`, then run `pip install -r requirments.txt` in the root directory, change your working directory to Directed-E<sup>2</sup> submodule, run `git checkout 48_benchmark`
+and:
 ```bash
 cd src/gym-grid
 pip install -e .
 ```
-to install the 48 benchmark environments.
-Otherwise, repeat the above the procedure, but instead, change your working directory to Mon-MBIE-EB submodule and remain in the main branch and:
+which installs the 48 benchmark environments.

+For other experiments we will use our own environment implementations.
+Repeat the above the procedure, but instead, name your virtual environment to `venv`, change your working directory to Mon-MBIE-EB submodule and remain in the main branch and:
 ```bash
 cd src/gym-grid